ProjectLibre

 The latest release of ProjectLibre was released with extensive update for global users.
-ProjectLibre has been translated into 29 languages and has users on all 7 continents.
-The 1.9.3 release allows project managers to select the language in a drop down list.
+On the 1st day it was downloaded in over 150 countries which is probably the most ever for a project management release.
+ProjectLibre has been translated into 31 languages and has users on all 7 continents.
+The 1.9.8 release allows project managers to select the language in a drop down list.
 In addition to language, the country can be chosen which also sets the project currency and date format.
-Based on the referenced downloads, languages it is derived that ProjectLibre delivers project management software in native language and currency to over 6,000,000 people worldwide and 197 countries.
+The new release has a 10x performance increase on many functions.

 ProjectLibre is written in the Java programming language, and will thus theoretically run on any machine for which a fully functioning Java virtual machine (JVM) exists.
 Currently, ProjectLibre is certified to run on Linux, MacOS, and Microsoft Windows.
 It is released under the Common Public Attribution License (CPAL) and qualifies as free software according to the Free Software Foundation.

 ProjectLibre's initial release was in August 2012.
-SourceForge staff selected ProjectLibre ProjectLibre as the January 2016 "Staff Pick" Project of the Month.
+SourceForge staff selected ProjectLibre ProjectLibre as the January 2022 "Staff Pick" Project of the Month.

 ProjectLibre Cloud is a web-based project management application.
-ProjectLibre Cloud will be a multi-user, multi-project version in the browser.
-It will be similar to Google Docs compared to Microsoft Word.
-The beta test timing has not been announced.
+ProjectLibre Cloud is a multi-user, multi-project version in the browser.
+It is similar to Google Docs compared to Microsoft Word.
+The AI allows the creation of projects with a Natural Language Prompt (NLP).
+The projects are created in any language.
+It includes project Tasks, Durations, task links and resoure assignments.

 History

 The initial release of ProjectLibre occurred in August 2012.

-The team is looking in Winter 2022 to release a Cloud/SaaS version, which will extend the desktop features with team and enterprise features.
-It will be a SaaS solution on a subscription.
+The team released the Cloud version with users around the world. it is a team solution and now AI.
+It extends the desktop features with team and enterprise features.
+It is a SaaS solution on a subscription.